arkhivar/tg-details-bot/replit.md

 # Overview

-This is a Telegram Info Bot project that provides technical information about groups and channels.
-The bot can retrieve and display chat IDs, metadata, member counts, forum topic IDs, and other technical information when added to groups or channels.
+This is a **lightweight, stateless Telegram Info Bot** optimized for webhook deployment and fast cold starts.
+The bot provides technical information about groups, channels, and forum topics without any persistent storage dependencies.
+Built for cost-effective autoscale deployment with minimal resource footprint.

-The application serves as a utility tool for Telegram administrators and developers who need to quickly access technical information about chats, including chat IDs, types, member counts, administrative details, and forum topic support.
+The application serves as a utility tool for Telegram administrators and developers who need quick access to technical chat information including chat IDs, forum topic detection, admin information, and forwarded message analysis without the complexity of database storage or long-running processes.

 # User Preferences